 Process Classification Framework Import

 Once you have your initial Space hierarchy ready, you can import the BPMN files provided by APQC.
+You can import the entire archive with all processes, or you can choose to import individual process files from the archive one by one.

 You can open the process blueprints to inspect the contents.
 Use the Discovery Map view to examine the PCF processes.